aerogear-attic/mobile-core/.github/CONTRIBUTING.md

 ## Submitting changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the [Aerogear GitHub organization](https://github.com/aerogear) and choose branch you want to patch
+* Submit a pull request to the repository in the [Aerogear](https://github.com/aerogear) or [AerogearCatalog](https://github.com/aerogearcatalog) Github Organisations and choose branch you want to patch
   (usually master).
   * Advanced users may want to install the [GitHub CLI](https://hub.github.com/) and use the `hub pull-request` command.